Ficool

 Elsewhere

 The clash with the Chimera had turned the forest into a battlefield of fire and ruin.
-Trees smoldered, their branches bowing beneath tongues of flame, while ash drifted like black snowflakes through the choking air.
-The sun hung indifferent above, climbing its slow path toward the zenith, its brilliance lost against the inferno below.
+Trees smoldered, branches bowed beneath tongues of flame, ash drifting like black snowflakes through the choking air.
+The sun hung indifferent above, its brilliance swallowed by the inferno below.

-The monster's serpent-tail lashed with startling precision, striking toward the girls' blind spot.
-Its leonine head bellowed, vomiting a cone of fire that swept across the clearing they had drawn it into.
-The ground itself seemed to sizzle beneath its fury.
+The monster's serpent-tail lashed with lethal precision, striking toward the girls' blind spot.
+Its leonine head bellowed, vomiting a cone of fire that swept across the clearing.
+The ground sizzled beneath its fury.

 "I'll open the act.
-You close it," Alpha said.
-Her hands tightened around the claymore's hilt.
-Sweat traced crooked lines down her soot-streaked face, stinging her eyes, but her stance remained steady, defiant.
+You close it," Alpha said, hands tightening around the claymore's hilt.
+Sweat traced crooked lines down her soot-streaked face, stinging her eyes, but her stance held — defiant, unyielding.

 Slash.
-Her blade whistled through the smoke and struck toward the goat's head—only for the beast's paw, massive and unrelenting, to swat her aside as though she were no more than a ragdoll.
-The earth shook where her body hit the ground, a dull thud swallowed by the crackle of fire.
+Her blade whistled through smoke, striking the goat's head — only for the beast's paw, massive and merciless, to swat her aside like a ragdoll.
+The earth shook where she hit, a dull thud lost in the crackle of fire.

-"Anytime you're ready," Alpha hissed through clenched teeth.
-She pushed herself upright with a grunt, rolling clear as another surge of fire scorched the dirt where she'd fallen.
-Her breaths came ragged now, sharp as broken glass in her lungs.
-Even so, she darted back into the fray, circling behind the beast, eyes locked on the thrashing serpent-tail.
+"Anytime you're ready," she hissed through clenched teeth, rolling upright as another surge of fire scorched the dirt.
+Breaths came ragged, lungs sharp as broken glass.
+Even so, she darted back into the fray, circling the beast, eyes locked on the thrashing tail.

 Slash.
-Her blade struck true, cutting deep, and blood sprayed in a scarlet arc.
-But victory's taste soured instantly—the Chimera's claw raked her across the torso, carving a savage wound that sent her staggering.
+Her blade struck true, blood spraying in a scarlet arc.
+Victory's taste soured — the Chimera's claw raked her torso, carving a savage wound, staggering her.

 "Ahhh!"
-Her cry was raw, guttural, swallowed by the roar of the flames.
+Her cry was raw, guttural, swallowed by the roar of flames.

 "Shit.
-I don't know spells," Omega muttered.
-Panic flared in her chest, coiling like a snake.
-Her knees buckled, hands pressing against them as though she might hold herself upright through sheer will.
-Sweat matted her hair, poured down her face, and blurred her vision.
+I don't know spells," Omega muttered, panic coiling like a snake in her chest.
+Knees buckled, hands pressing as though sheer will could hold her upright.
+Sweat matted her hair, poured down her face, blurring vision.

-Then—something else took hold of her.
-Her mouth moved, but the words were not her own.
-Her voice carried the weight of judgment, alien and eternal:
+Then — something else seized her.
+Words left her lips, but not her own.
+They carried the weight of judgment, alien and eternal:

 I have seen your origin.
 I have borne witness to your voyage.
 Like a star that must burn out, so must a life.
 End.